kracejic/cleanCppProject/doc/start_working.md

 Other than that CMake is fairly simple language, which can get things done quickly.

-If you found yourself in a situation when you do not know the status if variables, use `cmake .. -LH` or `cmake .. -LAH` for actual variables values.
+If you found yourself in a situation when you do not know the status of variables, use `cmake .. -LH` or `cmake .. -LAH` for current variables values.

-Start with reading `project/CMakeLists.txt` and continue to `project/source/CMakeLists.txt`.
-If you are interested in testing (you should be), read also `project/test/CMakeLists.txt` and see how testing is done.
+Start with reading `project_folder/CMakeLists.txt` and continue to `project_folder/source/CMakeLists.txt`.
+If you are interested in testing (you should be), read also `project_folder/test/CMakeLists.txt` and see how testing is done and so on.

 ## Source code